evelizg/gcp-cloud-labs/01-basic-compute-lab/EXERCISE.md

 ### 4) `make remove` - Delete project, without user prompt

-This command will delete the project, without prompting the user to confirm the deletion.
-Take care in using the command
+This command will delete the project, without prompting the user to confirm the deletion. **Take care in using the command.**
+At a high level, these tasks are:

+- Unset the project so that the ensuing commands run successfully - `unset-project`
+- Delete the project and disable the user prompt - `delete-project`

 To execute, perform the following: